This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 After your steak smokes on the grill low and slow, you remove it from the grill grates and crank up the heat.
 Once your grill has heated all the way, the steaks go back on the grill – but this time for a relatively quick sear to finish it off.

 With the reverse sear you get the best of both worlds in the sense that you can get a solid sear along with complex, tasty smoky flavor in your steak.
-The “catch” is that the reverse sear method takes longer than cooking steak with a more traditional sear.
+The “catch” is that the reverse sear method takes a little bit longer than cooking steak with a more traditional sear.

 Here’s a step by step guide for reverse searing steak on a pellet grill.
 Note you’ll need a probe meat thermometer to best cook your steaks!